Changes to the refugee program in the United States

 In January, DHS and USCIS started Operation PARRIS in Minnesota to arrest refugees who had not yet adjusted to a Green Card and review their cases.
 On January 28, a Judge in Minnesota temporarily blocked the arrests of refugees under this operation and required the release of those who were already arrested.

-On March 23, in a separate lawsuit, a judge paused the nationwide refugee arrest policy everywhere else in the country.
+A February 18 memo described a plan to expand Operation PARRIS arrests to other places around the country.
+On March 23, in a separate lawsuit, a judge paused the nationwide refugee arrest policy.

 Pause on Green Card applications